Pengo0o/Pengo0o.github.io/_posts/!2021-08-30-TimeSeriesInsights.md

 ## Time Series Model instances

 TSI instances are usually uniquely identified by deviceID or assetID, which are saved as time series IDs.
-In our case i have used a couple of simulated IoT Devices which are sending sensor data for temperature and humidity.
+In our case I have used a couple of simulated IoT Devices which are sending sensor data for temperature and humidity.
 Each simulated IoT device is represented as an instance within TSI.

 Remember from the previous blogpost, my simulation is sending those information: